nwilseystarr/con-do/README.md

-# Con-Do
+# Con.Do
-Con-Do is a mobile-friendly white label web application designed to streamline conferences and/or other bigger events by allowing users to see their schedule of events, track user attendance through the use of uniquely generated QR codes, and utilize an in-app chatting system.
+Con.Do is a mobile-friendly white label web application designed to streamline conferences and/or other bigger events by allowing users to:
+	- See their schedule of events
+- Track user attendance through the use of uniquely generated QR codes
+- Utilize an in-app chatting system
+- Vote on resolutions, or take polls
+- Create other user accounts, which triggers an email containing a Magic Link that once clicked, logs the new user in and prompts the user to change their password

-Currently, our app is built using Model United Nations (MUN) as a base conference example to show how our application also allows for different levels of authentication (i.e., administrators,organizers, teachers, and students).
+Currently, our app is built using Model United Nations (MUN) as a base conference example to show how our application also allows for different levels of authentication (i.e., administrators, organizers, teachers, and students).

 ## Deployment
 This app is deployed using Heroku.
 Click <a href="https://con-do.herokuapp.com/">here</a> to start interacting.